Breast: Evolutionary development

+Structure

 In women, the breasts overlie the pectoralis major muscles and extend on average from the level of the second rib to the level of the sixth rib in the front of the rib cage; thus, the breasts cover much of the chest area and the chest walls.
 At the front of the chest, the breast tissue can extend from the clavicle (collarbone) to the middle of the sternum (breastbone).
 At the sides of the chest, the breast tissue can extend into the axilla (armpit), and can reach as far to the back as the latissimus dorsi muscle, extending from the lower back to the humerus bone (the bone of the upper arm).
 As a mammary gland, the breast is composed of differing layers of tissue, predominantly two types: adipose tissue; and glandular tissue, which affects the lactation functions of the breasts.
+The natural resonant frequency of the human breast is about 2 hertz.

-Morphologically the breast is tear-shaped.
+Morphologically, the breast is tear-shaped.
 The superficial tissue layer (superficial fascia) is separated from the skin by 0.5–2.5 cm of subcutaneous fat (adipose tissue).
 The suspensory Cooper's ligaments are fibrous-tissue prolongations that radiate from the superficial fascia to the skin envelope.
 The female adult breast contains 14–18 irregular lactiferous lobes that converge at the nipple.
 The 2.0–4.5 mm milk ducts are immediately surrounded with dense connective tissue that support the glands.
 Milk exits the breast through the nipple, which is surrounded by a pigmented area of skin called the areola.
 The size of the areola can vary widely among women.
 The areola contains modified sweat glands known as Montgomery's glands.
 These glands secrete oily fluid that lubricate and protect the nipple during breastfeeding.
 Volatile compounds in these secretions may also serve as an olfactory stimulus for the newborn's appetite.

 The dimensions and weight of the breast vary widely among women.
 A small-to-medium-sized breast weighs 500 grams (1.1 pounds) or less, and a large breast can weigh approximately 750 to 1,000 grams (1.7 to 2.2 pounds) or more.
+In terms of composition, the breasts are about 80 to 90% stromal tissue (fat and connective tissue), while epithelial or glandular tissue only accounts for about 10 to 20% of the volume of the breasts.
 The tissue composition ratios of the breast also vary among women.
 Some women's breasts have a higher proportion of glandular tissue than of adipose or connective tissues.
 The fat-to-connective-tissue ratio determines the density or firmness of the breast.
 During a woman's life, her breasts change size, shape, and weight due to hormonal changes during puberty, the menstrual cycle, pregnancy, breastfeeding, and menopause.